lv042/Weather-Wizard/docs/improvement.md

 }
 ```

 #### Grafana

-Lastly I also created a Docker image for the Grafana dashboard.
-Originally I mainly wanted to use Grafana as a way to visualize
+Lastly, I also created a Docker image for the Grafana dashboard.
+Originally, I mainly wanted to use Grafana as a way to visualize
 my data, but I had many network issues.
 The other Docker containers were only reachable with their IP addresses and not
 by localhost.
 That is why I decided to create the Admin panel myself.

-The Grafana dashboard is still finished though not used:
+The Grafana dashboard is still finished, though not used:

 ![Grafana dashboard](./images/graf.png)

 ## Summary of implementations

-Lastly I want to summarize all the implementations I have done in this project:
+Finally, I want to summarize all the implementations I have done in this project:

 - Build Rest API with all CRUD operations
 - Created a new Postgres database in Docker